 Training, qualifications & experience

-Within the mental health sector I have over four years experience in facilitating Mindfulness-based therapy classes and workshops with the Nottingham Mindfulness Group, and over three years experience of providing one to one counselling in a professional capacity.
+Within the mental health sector I have over six years experience in facilitating Mindfulness-based therapy classes and workshops with the Nottingham Mindfulness Group, and over four years experience of providing one to one counselling, and therapeutic group sessions, in a professional capacity.

 Registered / Accredited